2024 Edition

 2. progress toward achieving service goals and desired outcomes; and

-3. the continuing appropriateness of the agreed upon service goals.
+3. the continuing appropriateness of agreed-upon service goals and chosen interventions.

 Interpretation: When experienced workers are conducting reviews of their own cases, the worker's supervisor must review a sample of the worker's evaluations as per the requirements of the standard.